-Dr. Sapp is currently an Adjunct Psychology Professor at Georgia Southern University- Armstrong/Liberty Campus, where she has taught and/or currently teaching the following courses: Introduction to Psychology, Fundamentals of Developmental Psychology, Abnormal Psychology, Personality Theories, Child Development and Research In Psychology which includes conducting research.
+Dr. Sapp was also a previous Adjunct Psychology Professor at Georgia Southern University- Armstrong/Liberty Campus, where she has taught and/or currently teaching the following courses: Introduction to Psychology, Fundamentals of Developmental Psychology, Abnormal Psychology, Personality Theories, Child Development and Research In Psychology which includes conducting research.

 Dr. Sapp is a Disaster Mental Health volunteer with the American Red Cross and was actively involved in both the Lousiana Floods and Hurricane Matthew disaster relief efforts, providing mental health services to those affected in 2016.